-And a little trick I always do is teaching a “command” to drink water in other times so that when there are times like this that I need my puppy to drink the understand.
+And a little trick I always do is teaching a “command” to drink water in other times, so that when there are times like this that I need my puppy to drink, they understand.
 And here is how to do that:

 - Teaching your puppy a “command" to drink water:

-- Now, I put “command” in quotes on this one because it is not a compulsory command, and not one that you can enforce.
-What you are doing is offering a suggestion to the dog, and reminding them of what you would like to happen.
-Similar to Pavlov's dogs you want you command to drink to bring up in your puppy a desire to drink.
-And teaching this is easy, it just takes a little consistency and you just taking the time.
+- Now, I put “command” in quotes on this one, because it is not a compulsory command and not one that you can enforce.
+What you are doing is offering a suggestion to the dog and reminding them of what you would like to happen.
+Similar to Pavlov's dogs, you want your command to drink to bring up in your puppy a desire to drink.
+And teaching this is easy, it just takes a little consistency and time.
 Basically, each time your puppy approaches the water bowl to drink (and the key is while they are approaching and in the process of feeling the urge to drink), you give them the “command" you want to use.
-Something simple like “drink water” or “water bowl”, or really anything you wouldn’t mind standing in a rest area in the middle of Kansas and saying to your puppy, will work.
-Your goal here is to say it gently enough that they hear it, but doesn’t distract them from the task at hand.
+Something simple like “drink water,” “water bowl”, or really anything you wouldn’t mind standing in a rest area in the middle of Kansas and saying to your puppy.
+Your goal here is to say it gently enough that they hear it, but it doesn’t distract them from the task at hand.
 The same goes for the praise.
-After they have taken a couple of mouthfuls of water, tell them "Good Puppy," and let them finish.
+After they have taken a couple of mouthfuls of water, tell them "good puppy," and let them finish.

-- You can then extend this to new areas, and new types of water bowls.
-When on an outing, it is a great time to reinforce the command because drinking the water is its own reward!
-Put down the water bowl, fill it up and say “drink water” (or whatever command you chose), let them get some water, and praise gently.
-If they don’t drink, offer it again - equally as nicely, no correction, no "wrong", no harsh tone.
+- You can then extend this to new areas and new types of water bowls.
+When on an outing, it is a great time to reinforce the command, because drinking water is its own reward!
+Put down the water bowl, fill it up, say “drink water” (or whatever command you chose), let them get some water, and praise gently.
+If they don’t drink, offer it again - equally as nicely with no correction and no "wrong" harsh tone.
 Then just let them find it on their own, and keep reinforcing it at home.